 Antimicrobial Mouthwash – A special mouth rinse that targets and kills bacteria

 Antiseptic Chips – Gelatin pieces filled with chlorhexidine, placed in areas of receding gums after a deep cleaning, or root planing

 Enzyme Suppressants – Doses of doxycycline that keep bacteria-causing enzymes from producing

-Before we dive into the medical dentistry practices that help receding gums, we’ll explore how cosmetic dentistry can fix receding gums.
+Before we dive into the dentistry techniques that help to fix receding gums, we’ll explore how cosmetic dentistry can mask receding gums.

-Gingival Veneers – otherwise known as gum veneers – are removable implants that cover the spaces revealed on your teeth by receding gums.
+Gingival Veneers – otherwise known as gum veneers – are removable inserts that cover the spaces revealed on your teeth by receding gums.

 How to Care for Gingival Veneers

 If gingival veneers are the best cosmetic dentistry solution for your receding gums, the dentist will instruct you to clean it either once a day, or after you eat.

 Many gingival implants also must be left in water overnight to avoid changing shape.
 Much like dental dentures, gingival veneers are fitted to specific areas where gum recession has taken place.

 Gum Veneers are the only tools cosmetic dentistry has for receding gums.
 But, that doesn’t mean there are no other treatments.